 MVs directly provide correspondences between pixel blocks.
-Once planes are identified through MVs, their corresponding pixel blocks are subsequently reconstructed in 3D.
+Once planes are identified through MVs in the SLAPSE problem, their corresponding pixel blocks are subsequently reconstructed in 3D.
 This is close to feature-based dense reconstruction, which usually requires precise dense correspondence between images.
 Recent dense reconstruction approaches start with a sparse set of salient points, and construct dense surfaces using photoconsistency and geometrical constraints [17].
 More relevant works [18] utilize variational optical flow [19] to establish dense surface meshes from point clouds.
 These works inspire us to use MVs in scene mapping.

 Our group focuses on developing monocular visual navigation techniques for energy and computation constrained robots.
 Using a vector-field approach [20], we develop a lightweight visual navigation algorithm for an autonomous motorcycle.
-We also have attempted different features for visual odometry such as vertical line segments [21] and high level features [22], [23] to improve robustness.
+We also address depth ambiguity problem through planning for small robot systems [21].
+We have attempted different features for visual odometry such as vertical line segments [22], [23] and high level features [24], [25] to improve robustness.
 Through the process, we have learned shortcomings of feature-based approaches, which has motivated this work.